Data collection

 It is also possibility to push data to server.
 If DCI source is set to Push, server just waits for new values instead of polling from a data source.

-By default DCI data is not collected for the time being while connection between server and agent is broken as poll request could not get till agent.
-There is special configuration that allows to collect data and store it on agent till connection with server is restored and collected data is pushed to the server.
-This option is available for metrics, table metrics and proxy SNMP metrics.
-Not implemented for proxy SNMP table metrics and DCIs with custom schedule.
-In case of this configuration agent stores DCI configuration locally and does all metric collection and dispatch on its own.
+By default, DCI data is not collected for the duration while connection between server and agent is broken as poll request would not get to agent.
+There is special configuration that allows data collection and storage on agent till connection with server is restored and collected data is pushed to the server thereafter.
+This option is available for metrics, table metrics and proxy SNMP metrics as well as implemented for proxy SNMP table metrics and DCIs with custom schedule.
+In case of this setup, agent stores DCI configuration locally and does all metric collection and dispatch on its own.
 DCI configuration is synchronized on connect, DCI configuration change or SNMP proxy server change.
 Information about configuration options can be found here: Agent caching mode.

 DCI configuration

 Data collection for a node can be configured using management client.
-To open data collection configuration window, right-click on node object in Object Browser or on a Network Map, and click Data Collection Configuration.
+To open data collection tab view, click on node object in Infrastructure or Network perspective, and click Data Collection tab.
 You will see the list of configured data collection items.
-From here, you can add new or change existing metrics to monitor.
-Right click on the item will open pop-up menu with all possible actions.
+From here, since DCI configuration and Last values are combined, one can see collected data and configure new or change existing metrics for monitoring.
+Right click on an item and all possible configuration options will be available.

 General